luke-thorburn/feed-span/README.md

 ## Quick Reference

+These variables are specified in `docker-compose.yml`.
+Copied here for reference.

 ### Component Locations

-These are specified in `docker-compose.yml`.
-Copied here for reference.

 | Component           | Location                                     |
 | ------------------- | -------------------------------------------- |